 The Group offers health benefits to all eligible employees and retirees of its participating governmental units.
-At June 30, 2016, participants are the Towns of: Dedham, Dover, Holliston, Natick, Needham, Sherborn, Shrewsbury, Wayland, Wellesley, and Wrentham; the Dover-Sherborn School District and South Middlesex Regional Vocational Technical School; the ACCEPT Educational Collaborative.
-As of June 30, 2015, participants were the Towns of: Ashland, Dedham, Dover, Holliston, Natick, Needham, Sherborn, Shrewsbury, Walpole, Wayland, Wellesley, Westwood, and Wrentham; the Dover-Sherborn School District and South Middlesex Regional Vocational Technical School; the ACCEPT Educational Collaborative and The Education Cooperative.
+At June 30, 2017, participants are the Towns of: Dedham, Dover, Holliston, Natick, Needham, Shrewsbury, Wayland, Wellesley, and Wrentham; the Dover-Sherborn School District; and the ACCEPT Educational Collaborative.
+As of June 30, 2016, participants were the Towns of Dedham, Dover, Holliston, Natick, Needham, Sherborn, Shrewsbury, Wayland, Wellesley, and Wrentham; the Dover-Sherborn School District and South Middlesex Regional Vocational Technical School; the ACCEPT Educational Collaborative.
 Effective June 30, 2016 South Middlesex Regional Vocational Technical School and the Town of Sherborn elected to withdraw from the Group.
-Effective June 30, 2015 the Town of Ashland, the Town of Walpole, the Town of Westwood and the Education Cooperative elected to withdraw from the Group.
+During the fiscal year ended June 30, 2017, there were no members that requested to withdraw from the Group.